 Note:The input workspace for evaluating batch calculation and validation rules depends on the type of geodatabase the dataset with attribute rules is stored in:

-The following are the general steps involved in configuring and evaluating validation rules for datasets in an enterprise geodatabase:
+The following are general steps involved in configuring and evaluating validation rules for datasets in an enterprise geodatabase:

 - Add the attribute rule to the dataset.